redheli/libyojimbo/BUILDING.md

     premake5 server         // build run a yojimbo server on localhost on UDP port 40000

     premake5 client         // build and run a yojimbo client that connects to the server running on localhost

+## Ubuntu CMakeList.txt

+sudo apt-get install libsodium-dev

+mkdir build

+cd build

+cmake ..

+make

 ## Run a yojimbo server inside Docker

 **libyojimbo** supports Docker on Windows, Mac and Linux.